How to Use the Brim API

 Example Script

-Below is an example python script for how to use the various endpoints.
+Below is an example python script for how to upload, generate, and fetch results.

 Try It Out